-The Company's Board of Directors has authorized Common Stock repurchase programs.
-During fiscal 2014, 2015 and 2016, the Company repurchased 165,845 shares, 454,635 shares and 1,201,402 shares, respectively, under these programs.
-As of June 30, 2016, 1,063,158 shares were available for additional repurchase under the programs.
+Our Board of Directors has an authorized Common Stock repurchase program.
+During fiscal 2015, 2016 and 2017, we repurchased 454,635 shares, 1,201,402 shares and 642,277shares, respectively, under this program.
+As of June 30, 2017, 872,481 shares were available for additional repurchase under the program.
 Upon repurchase, the shares were restored to the status of authorized but unissued shares in the accompanying consolidated financial statements.

-11. RELATED-PARTY TRANSACTIONS
+12. RELATED-PARTY TRANSACTIONS

-In 1994, the Company, together with an unrelated company, formed ECIL-Rapiscan Security Products Limited, a joint venture organized under the laws of India.
-The Company owns a 36% interest in the joint venture, the Company's Chairman and Chief Executive Officer owns a 10.5% interest, and the Company's Executive Vice President of OSI Solutions Business and Director owns a 4.5% ownership interest.
-The Company's initial investment was approximately \$0.1 million.
-For each of the years ended June 30, 2015 and 2016, the Company's equity earnings in the joint venture were less than \$0.1 million.
-There was no equity earnings in the joint venture recognized for the year ended June 30, 2014.
-The Company, its Chairman and Chief Executive Officer and the Company's Executive Vice President of OSI Solutions Business and Director collectively control less than 50% of the board of directors voting power in the joint venture.
-As a result, the Company accounts for the investment under the equity method of accounting.
+In 1994, we, together with an unrelated company, formed ECIL- Rapiscan Security Products Limited, a joint venture organized under the laws of India.
+We own a 36% interest in the joint venture, our Chairman and Chief Executive Officer owns a 10.5% interest, and our Executive Vice President and President of OSI Solutions Business and Director owns a 4.5% ownership interest.
+Our initial investment was approximately \$0.1 million.
+For each of the years ended June 30, 2015, 2016 and 2017, our equity earnings in the joint venture were less than \$0.1 million.
+We, our Chairman and Chief Executive Officer and our Executive Vice President and President of OSI Solutions Business and Director collectively control less than 50% of the board of directors voting power in the joint venture.
+As a result, we account for the investment under the equity method of accounting.
 The joint venture was formed for the purpose of the manufacture, assembly, service and testing of security and inspection systems and other products.
-Some of the Company's subsidiaries are suppliers to the joint venture partner, which in turn manufactures and sells the resulting products.
-Sales to the joint venture partner for fiscal 2014, 2015 and 2016 were approximately \$5.2 million, \$7.3 million and \$9.1 million, respectively.
-Receivables from the joint venture were \$2.7 million and \$3.6 million as of June 30, 2015 and 2016, respectively.
+Some of our subsidiaries are suppliers to the joint venture partner, which in turn manufactures and sells the resulting products.
+Sales to the joint venture partner for fiscal 2015, 2016 and 2017 were approximately \$7.3 million, \$9.1 million and \$10.2 million, respectively.
+Receivables from the joint venture were \$3.6 million and \$4.0 million as of June 30, 2016 and 2017, respectively.

-The Company has contracted with entities owned by its Chief Executive Officer and/or his family members to provide auto rental, printing, warehousing and consulting services.
-Such expenses for 2014 and 2016 were approximately \$31,000 and \$34,000, respectively; there were no expenses during 2015.
+We have contracted with entities owned by our Chief Executive Officer and/or his family members to provide warehousing and consulting services.
+Such expenses for 2016 and 2017 were approximately \$34,000 and \$18,000, respectively; there were no expenses during 2015.

-12. EMPLOYEE BENEFIT PLANS
+13. EMPLOYEE BENEFIT PLANS